Duty-free shopping group Global Blue sells for $1.3 billion

 The two investors beat a handful of other buyout groups including BC Partners BCPRT.UL, EQT and TH Lee to buy the fast-growing business.

-Headquartered in Nyon, Switzerland, Global Blue's tax-free shopping business helps overseas travellers in Europe reclaim sales tax on their shopping and offers its service through more than 270,000 retail locations worldwide.
+Headquartered in Nyon, Switzerland, Global Blue's tax-free shopping business helps overseas travelers in Europe reclaim sales tax on their shopping and offers its service through more than 270,000 retail locations worldwide.

-Global Blue has achieved its growth through targeting travellers from emerging markets, in particular Russia and China.
+Global Blue has achieved its growth through targeting travelers from emerging markets, in particular Russia and China.
 The company handled some 20 million tax transactions in the year to end March.

 The company attracted the interest of American Express during the process, people familiar with the process said, but the group did not bid in the final stages, one added.